 UPDATE: We did go look at this cute pop up camper.
 However the canvas was not in good shape at all.
 For the right price I think we’d be willing to take on the almost $1000 project to put on new canvas.
 But they were asking too much for the pop up and we felt we wouldn’t be able to agree on a price due to the renovated interior.
 Oh well!
 Back to the search!

-In addition to purchasing a pop up camper, we need to decide where we are headed on our first camping trip!
+In addition to purchasing a pop up camper, we need to decide where to head on our first camping trip!
 We live in San Diego so we are going to stay close to home for the first one.
 Then venture further out from San Diego area RV campsites when we feel like we actually know what we are doing.

 San Diego area RV Campsites